iza-institute-of-labor-economics/gettsim/CODE_OF_CONDUCT.rst

 -------------

 Every member of our community has the right to have their identity respected.
-The gettsim community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+The GETTSIM community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.